sigmer/portaldocs/portal-sdk/generated/top-extensions-flags.md

 **feature.forceiris**:  Forces the Portal to query IRIS even if the time limit  has not expired.
 The  time limit is 24 hours.

-**feature.fullwidth**:  Forces all resource menu blades to be opened maximized.

 **feature.hideavatartenant**: Reserved for internal Azure Portal use. <!-- Hides the directory name under the user's name in the avatar menu. -->

 **feature.inmemorysettings**:  Uses in-memory user settings.